 Once you’ve dutifully waited your 3 minutes before slicing, serve that pork right away!
 Leftovers can be stored int he fridge for a couple of days and are also delicious in sandwiches and salads for lunch the next day.

 Make sure to also check out my Air Fryer Pork Tenderloin recipe!

-I served this pork tenderloin with a side of Easy Glazed Carrots.
-They tasted so good with the run off from the brown sugar maple glaze!
+Wondering what to serve with pork tenderloin?
+As seen here, I like to serve with a side of Easy Glazed Carrots.
+They tasted great with the run off from the brown sugar maple glaze!
 Next time I may try this pork recipe with Mashed Butternut Squash, Mashed Potatoes or Roasted Sweet Potatoes!